brevzin/brevzin.github.io/_posts/2025-05-24-reflection-ts.md

 {: data-line="12-19" .line-numbers }

 Note here that we don't have universal template parameters, but we can use reflection parameters as a close enough substitute.
 As an implementation detail, it works well enough.

-> The other design choice is that `ObjectSequence` is _not_ specified to actually be a typelist.
-It is in my implementation above, but I'm not going to rely on that when I'm using it.
-The TS came with utilities for how to interact with an `ObjectSequence` — that's all I will use.
-{:.prompt-info}

 The rest of the hierarchy of concepts that we'll need is based on properties what the `Object` in question represents.
 We have queries for all of those, so we can just use them: